-After the formation of the working team of the Educational Robotics Seedbed supported by Science and Technology, its work and recognitions, parents, directors of the institution and students, requested to continue this training process during the next school year.
-Therefore, it is requested to include in the budget of the educational institution the purchase of electronic, digital, and intelligent materials and devices for the future development of the practices of the Educational Robotics Seedbed.
+After the formation of the working team of the Educational Robotics Seedbed supported by Science and Technology, its work and directors recognitions, parents, of the institution and students, requested to continue this training process during the next school year.
+Therefore, it is requested to include in the budget of the educational institution purchase of electronic, digital, the and intelligent materials and devices for the future development of the practices of the Educational Robotics Seedbed.